farazkh1/RevitMaterialExporter/README.md

-# Revit to Unity Material & Context Exporter (Works only on Revit 2025)
+# Revit to Unity Material & Context Exporter (Works only with Revit 2025)

 **Developed by:** Faraz Khojasteh Far
 **License:** MIT License (See LICENSE file)